 What is the first thing that comes to your mind, when you think about HMKW?

-Why did you decide to study “Journalism and Corporate Communications”?
-And what made you choose HMKW Berlin?
+Why did you decide to study “Convergent Journalism”?
+And why did you choose HMKW Berlin?